Michael Dadashi

 Michael Dadashi is an American entrepreneur and business executive based in Austin, Texas, best known as the founder of MHD Enterprises and founder and CEO of Infinite Recovery.

-Dadashi is also the co-founder of the storytelling platform, HeartWater.

 Early life and career

 At age 15, Dadashi started drinking alcohol and soon became an alcoholic.
 Over the course of several years, he also became addicted to heroin, while occasionally using other drugs like marijuana, cocaine, Vicodin, and Adderall.

 Dadashi worked at an e-waste recycling company in California.
 When he was fired, he returned to Austin in 2006 and founded MHD Enterprises, a similar e-waste recycling business.

 In June 2009, Dadashi entered rehab and has been sober since.
-MHD Enterprises also began to grow, earning $7 million between 2008 and 2011 (a growth of 6,277%).
+MHD Enterprises also began to grow, earning $7 million between 2008 and 2011.
 Between 2012 and 2014, the company earned a spot on the Inc. 5000 list of the fastest growing companies in the United States.

-In 2014, Dadashi founded the Infinite Recovery addiction treatment network, and in 2015 launched the HeartWater storytelling platform.
+In 2014, Dadashi founded the Infinite Recovery addiction treatment network.
+He also co-founded a bottled water company, Heart Water.